solana-foundation/developer-content/docs/core/programs.md

 - Programs can be updated by an upgrade authority.
 A program becomes immutable when the upgrade authority is set to null.

-- Verifiable builds enable users to verify that on-chain programs match the publicly available source code.
+- Verifiable builds enable users to verify that onchain programs match the publicly available source code.

 ## Writing Solana Programs